 Oi!
 Stop "playing" that digeridoo and get out!
 There, now that I've tidied up my apartment, we can begin.
 How are you all doing?
 Have you got your leather jacket out of storage to go hang out down at the youth club?
 It's Friday, and whether you're feeling high on Jesus or depressed on Prozac, be thankful you're not a squid.
 It must be a sad life, being a squid.
 Little or no access to a television, they can't use smartphones and you never see them in the queues at Disneyland, only on plates.
 I apologise in advance if there's a super-evolved squid out there reading this and fuming, "what an arsehole, I've got an iPhone 4S and I was on Space Mountain just last week!"
 That's enough about sea creatures, let's meet this week's artist.

 This week we're going international, with an old friend.
 Idan has already been on FML, and his illustrated FML was a huge success so I asked him if he'd like to do another one.
 He came up with a brilliantly simple illustration, so I guess I was right to ask him.
 See mum and dad, sometimes, my ideas are worthwhile.
 All of Idan's illustrations in this articles can be clicked on to be displayed in BIG.

 Location: Tel Aviv, Israel

-His illustrated FML: The one with the best friend
+His illustrated FML: The one with the drink

-As always, if you think you've got talent and want to contribute to the illustrated FML, send us an email to email@example.com but only send us your blog's address and a few samples of your work.
-No need to create an illustrated FML straight away
+What about you?
+Think you've got talent and want to contribute to the illustrated FML?
+Send us an email to email@example.com but only send us your blog's address and a few samples of your work.
+No need to create an illustrated FML straight away.